Ceratosoma(?) sp. #1

 this nudibranch is high with a narrowly undulating

 margin.
-It is bright yellow with irregular, pale blue spots.
+It is bright yellow with irregular, white to pale-blue spots.

 The mantle edge is white with a peach submarginal band flanked dorsally